 - Learning Outcomes

-- To place these works and authors in their proper literary/historical context and thus to gain a deeper understanding not only of the works and authors themselves, but of Japanese literary history and of Japanese history in general
+- Place these works and authors in their proper literary/historical context and thus to gain a deeper understanding not only of the works and authors themselves, but of Japanese literary history and of Japanese history in general

-- To acquire a deeper understanding of Japanese culture and society through the study and analysis of Japanese fiction
+- Acquire a deeper understanding of Japanese culture and society through the study and analysis of Japanese fiction

-- To enhance understanding of the art of fiction in general by viewing Japanese fiction in a comparative perspective and from a variety of theoretical viewpoints
+- Enhance understanding of the art of fiction in general by viewing Japanese fiction in a comparative perspective and from a variety of theoretical viewpoints

-- To enhance skill in the critical analysis of literary texts, in the use of theory, in research and in the art and technique of writing scholarly essays
+- Enhance skill in the critical analysis of literary texts, in the use of theory, in research and in the art and technique of writing scholarly essays